 Lastly, in accordance with Article 14 of the Gaming Law, the penalty of confiscation of all gaming tools and objects and of all goods or money that are of interest thereof shall be applicable, and the dissolution of the business or company that supported the perpetration of the crime may be declared.

-The main factor that leads to the application of the Anti-Money-Laundering Law is for an individual or legal entity to carry out what the Law has specified to be a 'vulnerable activity'.
-Regarding gaming activities, the Anti-Money-Laundering Law establishes the following modalities (for transactions higher than a pre-established amount) as vulnerable activities: (1) the sale of tickets, chips or any other kind of similar receipt for the practice of betting games, contests or lotteries; and (2) the delivery or payment of prizes.
+The main factor that leads to the application of the AML/CTF Law is for an individual or legal entity to carry out what the Law has specified to be a 'vulnerable activity'.
+Regarding gaming activities, the AML/CTF Law establishes the following modalities (for transactions higher than a pre-established amount) as vulnerable activities: (1) the sale of tickets, chips or any other kind of similar receipt for the practice of betting games, contests or lotteries; and (2) the delivery or payment of prizes.